nghianguyentek/docs/language/formative/markup/html/README.md

 `<meta charset="UTF-8">`

+*Note:*

+- *Although tag names are not case-sensitive, we often use the lower-case.*
-In general, pre-defined elements are enough for us to build our sites.
-However, in some specific (often advanced) cases, we need to create our own custom elements in the [JavaScript](/language/formative/programming/js) section.
+- *In general, pre-defined elements are enough for us to build our sites.
+However, in some specific (often advanced) cases, we need to create our own custom elements in the [JavaScript](/language/formative/programming/js) section.*
 ## Element Attribute
 Element attributes can be used to give more information about the element content and categorised into types:
 - Built-in: attributes are defined in HTML specification and should be supported by browsers.